 I love me some Whitney Houston, but this is one of her more-forgettable early-career tracks performed by a pair of extremely white queens who aren’t known for their rhythm.

 Also, for some reason, Jinkx decided to wear a gown.

-This battle saved from total obscurity by the fact that The Vivienne was clearly hungry for her first ever prize of $10,000 (since Drag Race UK has no prize money).
+This battle is saved from total obscurity by the fact that The Vivienne was clearly hungry for her first ever prize of $10,000 (since Drag Race UK has no prize money).
 Viv aimed for maximum impact with a fringed body-suit, a planned a gag with a xylophone, and a late song knee-drop-into-knee-walk combo.

-Ultimately Viv was fun to watch and fairly took home the win, even if all I can remember when I think about this performance Jinkx leaning backwards and pointing, aggressively.
+Ultimately Viv was fun to watch and fairly took home the win, even if all I can remember when I think about this performance is Jinkx leaning backwards and pointing, aggressively.

 15. “Swish Swish” – Katy Perry feat.
 Nicki Minaj – Jinkx Monsoon vs. Monét X Change